gopala-kr/a-week-in-wild-ai/01-ai-accelerators/README.md

-### Survey: AI-accelerators(CPU, GPU, FPGA, ASIC, SoC, HPC),  Neuromorphic and Quantum Compute for AI
+### AI-accelerators(CPU, GPU, FPGA, ASIC, SoC, HPC),  Neuromorphic and Quantum Compute for AI

 ------------

-- From the Edge to the Cloud
-- Hybrid Applications, Between the Cloud & the Edge
-- Hybrid Hardware for the Hybrid Environment
 - Hardware Advantages & Disadvantages for Deep Learning
 - GPUs in the Cloud
 - CPUs in the Cloud
 - FPGAs in the Cloud
 - ASICs in the Cloud
 - HPC in the Cloud
-- Quantum Cloud Compute
+- Quantum compute in Cloud
-- Neuromorphic Compute for AI
+- Neuromorphic Compute in Cloud
 - Typical Embedded SOCs & Embedded GPUs
 - Embedded Reconfigurable SOCs & FPGAs
-- Hardware programming tools

 ------------